-Elizabeth Brunner, founder and designer of StereoType Kids shares how she has learned to trust her instincts, step outside of her comfort zone, buckle up tight and enjoy the wild ride during the 2 years of running her business.
+Elizabeth Brunner, Founder of StereoType Kids, shares how she has learned to trust her instincts, step outside of her comfort zone, buckle up tight and enjoy the wild ride during the 2 years of running her business.

 It’s been two years since I launched StereoType on November 11, 2020 (11/11) and I can tell you that it has been an incredibly challenging, and equally rewarding journey.
 It has taught me to trust my instincts, step outside of my comfort zone, buckle up tight and enjoy the wild ride.
 Starting a business is never an easy feat and keeping myself motivated has been the hardest part when the challenges seem to overshadow all of the efforts.
 I’m constantly adjusting my expectations and “plans” to meet the pressing needs of the moment which can quickly become overwhelming and defeating.
 During the last two years I’ve learned some valuable lessons and even though I’m still finding my footing as a CEO, I’ve learned that my greatest strength is listening to myself.